SiGiL-Cpp/CppCraft/pages/06-operations.md

   dependencies between the operations.
 Sub-integer types use part of a register, which creates "false dependencies", that is, dependencies between instructions whose data are unrelated.
-The false dependencies break the pipelining, which is very costly in performances.
+The false dependencies break the pipelining, which is very costly in performance.
 Some architectures tried to tackle that problem (Partial Register Renaming), but ended up favouring simpler solutions instead.
 ````

 For this reason, C++ converts such sub-integer types into the corresponding